Getting Past Your Past--How Trauma Keeps Us Stuck

 If my work adds to your day, provides wisdom or solace, now is a great time to consider an annual or monthly recurring DONATION to help sustain this project, and offset the not inconsiderable costs of creating and maintaining such a resource and service.

-Every issue of How to Live is made with love and relies on reader-support to operate and run.
+Every issue of How to Live is made with love and relies on reader support to operate and run.
 Without your help, this newsletter cannot continue.
-Thank you for your support, and patronage.
+I appreciate your support and patronage.

 🙏🏼 ❤️ THANK YOU 🙏🏼 ❤️